Augmentative and Alternative Communication

 Regardless of test outcomes, we’ll help you address your child’s communication needs on an ongoing basis as their skills change and as technology advances.

-Before your child can receive an AAC evaluation at Gillette Children’s Specialty Healthcare, they need an order from a health care provider.
+Before your child can receive an AAC evaluation at Gillette Children’s, they need an order from a health care provider.
 The provider might be from Gillette or a different facility.

 Once we receive the order, we’ll contact you to set up an evaluation.
 We’ll also give you a questionnaire to complete and return before your visit.